munificent/craftinginterpreters/book/strings.md

 I've seen language implementations die because it was too hard to get the GC in later.
 If your language needs GC, get it working as soon as you can.
-It's a cross-cutting concern that touches the entire codebase.
+It's a crosscutting concern that touches the entire codebase.

 </aside>